 - ▶ To prove CIRCUIT-SAT to be NPC, need to show: - 1.
-CIRCUIT-SAT ∈ NP; what is its certificate that we can confirm in polynomial time? - 2.
-That any problem in NP reduces to CIRCUIT-SAT - ▶ We'll skip the NP-hardness proof, save to say that it leverages the existence of an algorithm that verifies certificates for some NP problem
+CIRCUIT-SAT $\in$ NP; what is its certificate that we can use to confirm a "yes" in polynomial time? - 2.
+That any problem in NP reduces to CIRCUIT-SAT - We'll skip the NP-hardness proof for #2, save to say that it leverages the existence of an algorithm that verifies certificates for some NP problem